 - Purchase the complete Expat Arrivals Moscow Guide (PDF)

-Moscow is a city of around 12.5 million people and expats will likely find the metropolis to be plagued by constant traffic jams and congestion.
+Moscow is a city of around 12.7 million people and is often plagued by traffic jams and congestion.
 Apart from the delays experienced while driving, rush hour within the public transport system can also be crowded and uncomfortable.

 Still, the Moscow metro is one of the most beautiful in the world and expats in the city will have access to a range of additional options for getting around.

 Public transport in Moscow

 The Moscow Metro opened in 1935 with one 6.8-mile (11km) line and 13 stations.
-Since then, it has become the fastest and most efficient way of getting around in Moscow.
+Since then, it has grown considerably and become the fastest and most efficient way of getting around in Moscow.

 Travel is cheap and the trains are fast, clean and on time.
-Expats will be glad to know that maps are available with the station names spelt out in the Latin alphabet that English speakers are used to.
+Expats will be glad to know that maps are available with the station names spelt out in the Latin alphabet.
 Before taking the metro, expats should make sure they understand the route necessary for the journey as stations can be enormous and are often interconnected by underground passages.
-This can involve long walks up and down many escalators to get to the correct platform and line colour.
+This can involve long walks up and down many escalators to get to the correct platform and line.

 Stations are open from 5.30am and the final train leaves at 1am.
 The final train does not allow passengers to make transitions from one line to another.

 Buses, trolleys and trams

 When the metro cannot connect with where one needs to go, buses, trams and trolleybuses provide a comfortable alternative for getting around Moscow.
 These modes of transit don't always run on the advertised timetable and the average waiting period is generally longer than that of the metro, ranging from five minutes during the day to 40 minutes in the evenings.